shakes76/PatternAnalysis-2023/README.md

-Task 9 - Stable Diffusion on OASIS Dataset
+Stable Diffusion on OASIS Dataset
 ===

 > The readme file should contain a title, a description of the algorithm and the problem that it solves(approximately a paragraph), how it works in a paragraph and a figure/visualisation.